Reading Goals – 2024

 The Last Housewife by Ashley Winstead

-I have read some reviews and I heard this book is really dark.
-I think it helps to look up content warnings for a book ahead of time as I like to be prepared before reading a book.
-I was thinking I would read The Last Housewife either in December or January when it gets darker outside.
+I have read some reviews, and I heard this book is really dark.
+I think it helps to look up content warnings for a book ahead of time, as I like to be prepared.
+I was thinking I would read The Last Housewife either in December or January, when it gets darker outside.

 Wreck The Halls by Tessa Bailey